tendermint/tendermint/docs/architecture/adr-057-RPC.md

 **Pros:**

-- Simple
+- Easy to use & implement (by default)
 - Well-known and well-understood by users and integrators
 - Integrates reasonably well with web infrastructure (proxies, API gateways, service meshes, caches, etc)
-- - human readable encoding (by default)
+- human readable encoding (by default)

 **Cons:**